-Pursuant to the General Plan CE Policy 5.2 and the City of Goleta Environmental Review Guidelines and Environmental Thresholds Manual, existing native grasslands must be comprised of 10% or more total relative cover (proportion in relation to other species) of native grasses and that removal of or disturbance to a patch of native grasses (e.g., purple needle grass) less than 0.25 acre that is clearly isolated and not part of a significant native grassland or an integral component of a larger ecosystem is allowed.
-The purple needle grass observed within the upland mustard area does not constitute sensitive native grassland pursuant to the General Plan and of Goleta Environmental Review Guidelines and Environmental Thresholds Manual, since it does not meet the coverage criteria and was required to be planted for erosion control following approved 2013 grading.
+Pursuant to the General Plan CE Policy 5.2 and the City of Goleta Environmental Review Guidelines and Environmental Thresholds Manual, existing native grasslands must be comprised of 10% or more total relative cover (proportion in relation to other species) of native grasses and that removal of or disturbance to a patch of native grasses (e.g., purple needle grass) less than 0.25 acre that is clearly isolated and not part of a significant native grassland or an integral component of a larger ecosystem may be allowed.
+The purple needle grass observed within the upland mustard area does not constitute sensitive native grassland pursuant to the General Plan and of Goleta Environmental Review Guidelines and Environmental Thresholds Manual, since it was present in an isolated area of less than 0.25 acre which does not meet the coverage criteria.
+The isolated area containing purple needlegrass was hydro-seeded with native grass species and California poppy as required for erosion control following approved grading in 2013.